Please see the drop down menus below for relevant information.

 We currently operate a two stage process for admission.
 The first is a 15 minute preliminary audition, if you are successful you will be required to come back for a recall workshop.
 Preliminary auditions are normally held between November and April.
 Recalls are normally held between January and June.
 Details are below;

 Each preliminary audition lasts for roughly fifteen minutes

 At your audition, you will be required to present:

 Each piece should last no longer than 2 minutes; if you exceed this time limit you will be stopped.
-For the song, you may wish to perform a verse and chorus from your chosen piece.
+Speeches should be from published plays and should not be extracts from poems, novels, films or television scripts.